 At Clarke, our philosophy is to provide you with enriched academic opportunities that not only challenge, but invigorate you.
 In fact, participating in the Scholars Program is FUN.
 (Yes, that’s right, we just said it.
 Scholars coursework is fun!)
 That’s because when you are an Scholars student, you become part of a larger Scholars community that explores, learns and bonds together.

 Here’s just a taste of what you can expect:

 Of ‘course’ you will love it:

-- Honors courses don’t just put you in a classroom lecture.
+- Scholars courses don’t just put you in a classroom lecture.
 Courses are designed to be participatory and often include opportunities to meet outside of the classroom for activities like concerts, film festivals, public lectures, and service-learning projects.

 A ‘world’ of opportunity

 The Scholars Program experience doesn’t have to happen all at Clarke or even in the United States.
 Clarke scholars students are eligible to study abroad in a unique program at the University of Glasgow, which is rated one of the top 100 universities in the world.
 The Glasgow program provides students with an exceptional study abroad experience that allows students to enroll in sophisticated courses related to their majors.

 - As we said earlier, a big perk of the Clarke Scholars Program is the community you form by participating in it.
 To further strengthen that community, we created the “Advantage Program.”
 This orientation program gives students interested in the Scholars Program an opportunity to participate in academic programming and social activities during CONNECT, our welcome program for first-year students.